sport996/project-2-prompt/README.md

 - Make application responsive
 - Use a 3rd party gem like [bootstrap](https://github.com/twbs/bootstrap-rubygem)
 - [Seed database](https://gorails.com/episodes/intro-to-importing-from-csv) from CSV file of data
-- Use 3rd party API with [httparty](https://github.com/jnunemaker/httparty)
+- Use a 3rd party API with [httparty](https://github.com/jnunemaker/httparty)
 - Allow users to upload image files
 - [Rails Active Storage Video](https://gorails.com/episodes/file-uploading-with-activestorage-rails-5-2)
 - [Amazon s3 Tutorial](https://medium.com/alturasoluciones/setting-up-rails-5-active-storage-with-amazon-s3-3d158cf021ff)
 - [s3 Heroku Tutorial](https://devcenter.heroku.com/articles/direct-to-s3-image-uploads-in-rails)

-### Team Requirements

-- Every team member must have commits contributing to the project.
-- Pair programming is allowed and should be noted in the commit by using `@github_username` of each student pairing
-- No single student should do a majority of the commits

 ### Necessary Deliverables
-- Projects are due Thursday, 4/26 at 9am!
+- Projects are due Thursday, 7/25 at 9am!
-- A **10 minute presentation** in which you answer the following questions:
+- A **5 minute presentation** in which you answer the following questions:
   - What is the application about?
   - Is there any information you think might help us understand what you built?
   - Demo of application